 Think about whether you want to obtain a divorce now, in which case your marriage will be legally dissolved, or whether instead you want to separate with a view to deciding on a divorce at a later date.
 Either way, the related financial and children arrangements can still be sorted out and you should speak to a solicitor specialising in family law about the different options available, including entering into a Separation Agreement with your spouse to deal with these matters if the divorce is going to be postponed.
 If the financial arrangements are not agreed, then it may be necessary to get divorce proceedings under way in order to have access to the Court’s powers to resolve financial and property issues.

 If you decide that you want a divorce, you should also consider how long it is likely to take bearing in mind the legal procedure, the cooperation of the other party and the current Family Court processing times.
-In our experience, an agreed divorce will usually take around 6 months to conclude, but in some cases it can take longer.
-We would also normally recommend not concluding the divorce until such time as the financial arrangements have been resolved, which may effect the overall timescale.
+In can currently take around 8 to 10 months to conclude the proceedings, but in some cases it can take longer.
+We would also normally recommend not concluding the proceedings until such time as the financial arrangements have been resolved, which may effect the overall timescale.
 A contested divorce, while unusual, will take much longer and potentially cost a lot more than an undefended divorce.

 - Have you been married for at least one year?

 If you decide that you want a divorce, then you will need to apply to the Family Court to obtain this.
-The application is made by completing a court form known as a Divorce Petition, which attracts a court fee (currently £550) unless you qualify for a fee exemption or reduction.
+The application attracts a court fee (currently £550) unless you qualify for a fee exemption or reduction.
 Before the Family Court allows you to apply for a divorce, you must have been married for at least one year.
-If you have been married for less than a year, you should seek legal advice about the other options available to you to formalise your separation.
+If you have been married for less than a year, you should seek legal advice about the other options available to you to formalise your separation. once you have been married for a year you can initiate proceedings provided that you are able to prove the existence of one or more of the five facts which are referred to in section 5 below.

 - A divorce cannot be applied for jointly, but ideally should be agreed between you both